CGDJay/BlenderGameDevAddon/README.md

 - Quick suffix
   - for quickly assigning predefined suffixes to any mesh

-- Generate Moss cap
-  - generates a cap mesh to work with a predifined shader to create a coat of moss cards

 - Pivot painter
   - record indevidual mesh pivot positions to either texture or vertex color